Home Infusion Therapy: Checking Your Supplies

-Your doctor prescribes your medication or fluid.
+Your healthcare provider prescribes your medicine or fluid.
 It comes in a bag, or sometimes in a bottle.
 Be sure to store it as directed on the package.

 The bag or bottle hangs on a pole or on a hook on the wall.
-Hanging the bag allows gravity to “feed” the medication or fluid into the tubing.
+Hanging the bag allows gravity to "feed" the medicine or fluid into the tubing.

-Clear plastic tubing carries the medication or fluid from the bag or bottle to the catheter in your arm or chest.
+Clear plastic tubing carries the medicine or fluid from the bag or bottle to the catheter in your arm or chest.

-A pump or clamp controls how fast the medication or fluid flows through the tubing.
+A pump or clamp controls how fast the medicine or fluid flows through the tubing.
 You can adjust a clamp by hand.
 A pump is set for the correct flow.
-Never change the flow unless the doctor or nurse tells you to do so.
+Never change the flow unless the healthcare provider or nurse tells you to do so.